 Go big or go home, right? 🙂

 I added the chickpeas and their liquid, and guess what?
 Those people at Cook’s Illustrated really know what they’re talking about, because it made a huge difference in my soup.
-Those Cook’s Illustrated folks are brilliant…just brilliant.
+Those Cook’s Illustrated folks are brilliant!

-If you’re inclined to serve yours with a pesto, go on ahead and use my Lemon Pesto Sauce.
+If you’re inclined to serve yours with a pesto, go on ahead and use my Spinach Pesto or Basil Pesto Sauce.
 I thought this soup was just perfect with freshly chopped basil.
 It added a clean, fresh flavor that didn’t detract from the big saffron flavor I wanted.